ISRO successfully tests large human-rated solid rocket booster for Gaganyaan mission | Technology

 The system is indigenously designed and developed by ISRO in participation with various industries spread across the country.

-''Despite the restrictions imposed by the pandemic, ISRO could complete the entire design, development, realisation and testing process within a short span of two years,'' the statement said.
+''Despite the restrictions imposed by the pandemic, ISRO could complete the entire design, development, realization, and testing process within a short span of two years,'' the statement said.

-The HS200 booster loaded with 203 tonnes of solid propellant was tested for a duration of 135 seconds.
+The HS200 booster loaded with 203 tonnes of solid propellant was tested for 135 seconds.
 The 20-meter long and 3.2 m diameter booster is the world's second-largest operational booster with solid propellant, it said.

 During the test, about 700 parameters were monitored and the performance of all the systems was normal, the space agency further said.